Safwanashraf/mastering_git/README.md

-## Welcome, Git!
+## Welcome to Git!

-- Yo, Safwan here!
+- Yo, Jhony here!
 - This is coming from `dev-safwan`
 - I'm adding this from `feature-branch`